MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-undo-service-shipments.md

 ---
-    title: How to: Undo Service Shipments | Microsoft Docs
+    title: How to Undo Service Shipments | Microsoft Docs
     description: You can cancel a service shipment that has been posted by mistake or contains some erroneous information.
     services: project-madeira
     documentationcenter: ''